 Defective Medical Devices

 There are many reasons a medical device may be defective, ranging from defects from the manufacturing process to damage during shipment to medical errors by the doctor.
-As more companies seek to manufacture medical devices offshore to cut costs, the number of injuries and deaths are correlatively on the rise.
+As more companies seek to manufacture medical devices offshore to cut costs, the number of injuries and deaths is correlatively on the rise.
 Lax controls for testing and strained governmental oversight contribute to defective medical device injuries and fatalities.

 How Common are Defective Medical Device Injuries?